decentname/recruitment/README.md

 - You SHOULD take as little or as long as you need (but don't overdo it).
 You will not be evaluated on time to complete.
 - You SHOULD ask questions if anything specified here is not clear in any way.

-## Instructions

-1. Fork this github repository using your personal github account
-2. Create your solution.
-Test it.
-Test it again to be sure.
-Commit it and push to your personal repo.
-3. Push it to your personal GitHub Repo and send us the URL via email at nawaz@cloudboost.io

 ## Evaluation Criteria

 You will be evaluated with the following in mind: